-A. How will your progress towards your goal impact student achievement?

-- Progressing towards our goal of increasing proficiency of struggling students will be achieved by continually progress monitoring these students and continuing to deliver specific intervention based on the data collected. - B. What is your desired state? - Our desired state is to increase all students' learning gains as well as proficiency rate and work towards the ELA and Math goals set for each student in K-5.

-C. What gaps exist between your current state and your desired state?

-We still have some students who are not closing their reading and/or math gaps in enough time to complete their grade on grade level and show evidence of mastery of their grade level Standards.
-These students are placed on a Progress Monitoring Plan (PMP) and many are also in the RtI process to review their progress with their teacher and the MTSS committee, and develop a plan to work on their intervention progress.
+- A. How will your progress towards your goal impact student achievement? - Progressing towards our goal of working with students struggling in their grade level Reading and Math Standards to increase proficiency will be achieved by continually progress monitoring the children and delivering specific intervention as evidenced by their data. - B. What is your desired state? - Our desired state is to increase all students' learning gains and work towards the math goals set for each student in K-5. - C. What gaps exist between your current state and your desired state? - We still have some students who are not closing their reading or math gaps in enough time to complete their grade on grade level and exhibiting mastery of their grade level Standards.
+These children are placed on a Progress Monitoring Plan (PMP) and many are also in the Rtl process to review their progress with their teacher and the MTSS committee, and develop a plan to work on their intervention progress.